zenml-io/zenml/docs/book/how-to/infrastructure-as-code/terraform-stack-management.md

 description: Registering Existing Infrastructure with ZenML: A Guide for Terraform Users
 ---

-# Registering Existing Infrastructure with ZenML
+# Manage your stacks with Terraform

 Terraform is a powerful tool for managing infrastructure as code, and is by far the most popular IaC tool.
 Many companies already have existing Terraform setups,